Top 10 Hottest Josie Canseco Photos On Instagram

 A couple of months later, the blonde bombshell made her debut as a Playboy model — following in the footsteps of her mother, as noted by The Inquisitr in November.

-Here are, in no particular order except for No. 2 and No. 1, the top 10 hottest photos of Josie Canseco from her Instagram page.
+Here are, in no particular order, the top 10 hottest photos of Josie Canseco from her Instagram page.

 - Victoria’s Secret Announcement